 “The SOD1 mouse model study is the only study that you can use for efficacy, which will then allow you to go to the Food and Drug Administration and say you have something that you believe will work in humans and would like to move it into clinical trials,” he said.
 “If it works, it will be a huge win, especially for ALS patients because there is a huge need for a therapy like this.”

-The second QED grant is awarded to Professor Joseph Picone and Assistant Professor Iyad Obeid, both in Temple’s electrical and computer engineering department.
-The researchers are proposing to develop computer software that would automatically read EEGs, which are multi-surface brain scans used in the diagnosis of epilepsy, brain and sleep disorders, tumors, comas and brain death.
+The second QED grant, in the digital health technologies track, is awarded to Mercedes Jacobson, MD, a Professor of Neurology in Temple’s School of Medicine, Iyad Obeid and Joseph Picone, both faculty in Temple’s College of Engineering.
+This multidisciplinary team is developing computer software that automatically interprets EEGs, which are recordings of the brain's spontaneous electrical activity using electrodes mounted on the scalp.
+EEGs are used in the diagnosis of a variety of brain disorders including epilepsy and strokes.

-“EEGs generate a pretty intense amount of data,” said Obeid.
-“Right now, the state-of-the-art method for reading an EEG is that a physician scans through them manually on a computer.”

-Obeid said for years, researchers have attempted to develop software that would skim through these giant, multi-channel data sets and flag key events for the physicians.
-But, he said, they would attempt to do this by creating heuristic software, in which they would attempt to hard code a set rules for the software to follow.

-“They have had some sort of reasonable success with this method, but doctors have never found them reliable enough to depend on,” said Obeid.
+“EEGs generate an intense amount of data,” said Obeid.
+“Clinical specialists, who are typically physicians with several years of special training, must manually review this data to make a diagnosis.
+The increasing use of EEGs to monitor patients for long periods of time is creating an abundance of data that is rapidly outpacing a specialist’s ability to analyze the data.”

+Obeid said that automatic interpretation software has been under development for years.
+But these systems were developed based on heuristic approaches and have not delivered an acceptable level of accuracy for clinical applications.
-Picone and Obeid propose to use a new class of computer learning algorithms called “machine learning,” which do not follow a set of rules but are essentially pattern matchers.
-“It is believed that these algorithms are a lot more powerful at finding trends and patterns than you could get if you attempted to concoct a list of ad hoc rules for the software to follow,” said Obeid.

-The researchers will be using a giant bank of 22,000 archival EEGs and diagnoses provided by Temple University Hospital to develop their algorithms.
+The Temple team’s approach combines two emerging technologies – deep learning and big data.
+“Deep learning algorithms are a lot more powerful at finding trends and patterns than you could get if you attempted to concoct a list of ad hoc rules for the software to follow,” said Obeid.
+However, he added that they need large amounts of data to successfully model a specialist’s decision-making process.
+Hence, the second key component of the project is the use of a new big data resource being developed at Temple.
+In a related project, the team is developing a database of over 22,000 EEGs comprising over 10 years of clinical studies at Temple University Hospital to develop their algorithms.

-“People have been using ‘machine learning’ for a long time, but it has never been used before with this medical EEG data because you can only train these systems with giant amounts of data” said Obeid.
-“And up until now, no’s had that.”
+“For the first time, researchers will have access to enough data to train these powerful systems.
+This data will enable the development of a new generation of EEG technology” said Obeid.
+“We have successfully applied these approaches to other fields, such as speech recognition, but this is our first attempt to apply these approaches to a large-scale bioengineering program.
+If successful, we expect there will be many other similar opportunities for commercialization in this market sector.”

 Obeid added that they not trying to replace a physician but enhance his ability to isolate relevant events on the EEG and make a proper diagnosis.